nasa/fmdtools/README.md

 The fmdtools library was developed to run in an anaconda python environment.
 If you do not have an existing python environment, first [download and install anaconda.](https://docs.anaconda.com/free/anaconda/install/index.html).

-After the base installation, install these external external (non-python) packages using anaconda:
+After the base installation, set up a new `Python 3.11` environment for fmdtools and install these external external (non-python) packages in it:

 ```
 jupyter notebook